hanchau/EDA-House-Prices/README.md

 * Club the similar features into groups - So that cleaning, and further processing gets easier. - Done
 * Check the distribution of Target Variable - Done
-  * Target vs Samples 2-D graph
+  * Target vs Samples 2-D graph -
 * Check the skewness of the features - Done
   * Distribution of feature values across samples
 * Implement the ‘Filling Missing Values’ strategy for all the groups of features - Done
 * Check the correlation of the features with the Target Variable - Done
-  * Plot the Feature-Target (x-y) points on a 2-D plane
+  * Plot the Feature-Target (x-y) points on a 2-D plane - Done
-  * List down the highly correlated features
+  * List down the highly correlated features - Done
-  * Articulate all the plots and distributions
+  * Articulate all the plots and distributions - Done
-  * Suggest ways to use that distribution in building a model
+  * Suggest ways to use that distribution in building a model [ Pending ]

 * Curate the features -
-  * Remove the Unnecessary OR Redundant features - name, etc
+  * Remove the Unnecessary OR Redundant features - name, id, etc [ Pending ]
-  * Skip the complex features for the Next Iteration
+  * Skip the complex features for the Next Iteration -
-  * Features which needs to be grouped into classes - age, dates, etc
+  * Features which needs to be grouped into classes - age, dates, etc -